hanabi/hanabi.github.io/docs/level_1.md

 - A *2 Save* is when someone uses a number 2 clue to clue a previously-unclued 2 that is on someone's chop.
 (Everyone agrees that this is just a *Save Clue* instead of a *Play Clue*.)
 - By definition, you can only perform a *2 Save* with a number clue.
   - If the other copy of the 2 is in the discard pile, then you can save it with color.
-But that wouldn't be a *2 Save*, that would just be a "normal" *Save Clue*.
+But that would not be a *2 Save*, that would just be a "normal" *Save Clue*.

 #### The Visible Rule